UCL/Kapta-Lite/README.md

 **What is Captallite**
-Captallite is a platform and a network for simple,private, remunerated crowdmapping with WhatsApp Maps and Photos Maps
+Captallite is a platform for private, paid crowdmapping with (WhatsApp) Chats and (Google) Photos.

 **What is WhatsApp Maps**
 WhatsApp Maps are private community maps made with WhatsApp.